-YoungMinds is the UK's leading charity committed to improving the emotional wellbeing and mental health of children and young people. just as people's bodies can become unwell, people's minds can become unwell too.
-Mental health problems are more common than you.
-Ignite think.
-Three children in every classroom have a mental health problem.
+YoungMinds is the UK's leading charity committed to improving the emotional wellbeing and mental health of children and young people.
+Just as people's bodies can become unwell, people's minds can become unwell too.
+Mental health problems are more common than you might think.
+Approximately three children in every classroom have a mental health problem.
 Young Minds offer information to young people and children about mental health and emotional wellbeing.
 If you need to talk, they can let you know about organisations that listen, plus they offer online support info.